-To request a holiday, you simply email the office the date you would like to leave the Client and the date you can return.
+To request a holiday, you simply email the office the dates you would like off.
 As with any job, you need to give us notice if you are planning a holiday.
 We will check the dates and confirm when the holiday is approved.

-We carefully match you to the Client we feel you are best suited to.
+We carefully match you to the Clients we feel you are best suited to.
 If you find are not happy with your Client, we encourage you to let us know without delay.

-Am I employed by Calida Care or the Client?
+Am I employed by Calida Care or the Clients?